For urgent consular assistance call

 Same-sex relationships are legal but not widely accepted.

-Verbal and physical aggression is sometimes directed towards the LGBTI community.
+Verbal and physical aggression is sometimes directed towards the LGBTQIA+ community.
 Avoid public displays of affection.

 More information: